thachmpham/thachmpham.github.io/md/gdb/dynamic_symbol_table.md

 ---
-title: 'Dynamic Symbol Table'
+title: 'Decode Dynamic Symbol Table'
 ---

-# Read Dynamic Symbol Table
 Dynamic symbol is a symbol whose address cannot be determined at compile time, but must be resolved at runtime.
 Section .dynsym contains the dynamic symbols.
 It works together with the .dynstr, .plt, .rela.plt, .got sections.

 - .dynstr (dynamic string): provides symbol names for .dynsym.